-Permanent exposition of fine arts of the 20th century
+Permanent exhibition of fine arts of the 20th century

 Museum of Modern Art | Attic, Picture Gallery